JANEL C. ATLAS

 “They Were Still Born: Personal Stories About Stillbirth” presented at Messiah College.
 April 2012.

-“Supporting Families through Pregnancy and Infant Loss: A Parent’s Perspective” presented to medical students at Penn State/Hershey Medical Center.
+“Supporting Families through Pregnancy and Infant Loss: A Parent’s Perspective” presented to medical students at world-renowned Penn State/Hershey Medical Center.
 October 2011.

 “Stillbirth: A Parent’s Story” presented to Nursing Honors Society at Delaware Technical and Community College.
 May 2011.

 INSTITUTIONAL AND PROFESSIONAL SERVICE

 Judge for UD’s First Year Experience essay competition.
 2016, 2017

 - Adjudicated more than 300 essays written by incoming first year students to select winners and runners up of the writing competition.

 Member of the University Writing Program Working Group.
 2015.

 - Identified and communicated in writing and in person about the university writing program.